Deon-Trevor/Sync_Pundit/README.md

 ## Installation
 ### Running locally
-Assuming you've got Jekyll [installed](https://jekyllrb.com/docs/installation/), clone or download this repo, `cd` to wherever you've put `helium` folder and run `jekyll -s'`
+Assuming you've got Jekyll [installed](https://jekyllrb.com/docs/installation/), clone or download this repo, `cd` into the folder and run `jekyll serve`.

 ### Hosting on GitHub
 Fork this repo and rename it to `yourusername.github.io`... and edit the `_config.yaml` file whit your github address and your links (such as social media username, email, name, ecc.)!